 The U.S. Department of Housing and Urban Development (HUD) and other planners and policymakers at the federal, state and local levels use aggregate HMIS data to obtain better information about the extent and nature of homelessness over time.
 Specifically, an HMIS can be used to produce an unduplicated count of homeless persons, understand patterns of service use, and measure the effectiveness of homeless programs.

-- Questions about HMIS participation of VA-funded programs should be submitted to OneCPD Ask A Question.
+HMIS Questions should be submitted to OneCPD Ask A Question.